Nurse Educator Graduate Nursing Certificate Program Overview

 Curriculum

-- Nurse Educator Role
+- NURG 7500 Foundations for the Nurse Educator Role

-- Facilitating the Teaching and Learning Process
+- NURG 7510 Foundations of Teaching and Learning

 View the Academic Catalog for complete certificate requirements.